Vis-halG/Frontend-Interview/README.md

 ###   1.Javascript:- What are the different data types present in javascript?
 JavaScript has two main kinds of data types: Primitive & Non-Primitive

-Primitive data types store single and simple values.
+* Primitive data types store single and simple values.

-String – It represents a series of characters and is written inside single or double quotes.
+* String – It represents a series of characters and is written inside single or double quotes.
 Example: "Hello"

-Number – It represents numeric values, with or without decimals.
+* Number – It represents numeric values, with or without decimals.
 Example: 25, 3.14

-BigInt – Used to store very large integers beyond the limit of Number.
+* BigInt – Used to store very large integers beyond the limit of Number.
 It is written by adding n at the end of the number.
 Example: 12345678901234567890n

-Boolean – Represents logical values: true or false.
+* Boolean – Represents logical values: true or false.
 Used in conditions and decision making.

-Undefined – When a variable is declared but not assigned any value, it is undefined.
+* Undefined – When a variable is declared but not assigned any value, it is undefined.

-Null – Represents an empty or no value.
+* Null – Represents an empty or no value.

-Symbol – Introduced in ES6.
+* Symbol – Introduced in ES6.
 Used to create unique and anonymous values.

-In Non-primitive
+*Non-Primitive Data Types

-Primitive data types can store only a single value.
-To store multiple and complex values, non-primitive data types are used.
+* To store multiple or complex values, Non-Primitive data types are used.

+* Object – Used to store data in key-value pairs.
+Example: { name: "Vishal", age: 21 }

+* Array – Used to store multiple values.
+Example: [10, 20, 30]

-Object - Used to store collection of data.  like array, function
+* Function – Used to store reusable blocks of code.
+Example: function greet() {}
 ***

 ###  2.Javascript:- What is the difference between var, let, and const in JavaScript?